olegabu/fabric-starter/test/testsuite.md

 * Network is up and running
 * New channels can be created and are visible in appropriate organizations
 * Organization can create a channel and can invite another org to the channel
-* Invited organizations can join certain channels
+* Invited organizations can join respective channels
 * New chaincode can be installed and instantiated in a channel
-* Data stored in a chaincode are visible for both organizations
+* Data stored in a chaincode are visible to both organizations

 ## Testing Suite components